Personal Injury

 • They are responsible for gathering evidence, working with attorneys, and negotiating with insurance companies.

-• In most cases, courts require a legal guardian to be formally appointed for litigation purposes.
+• In some situations, courts may require a legal guardian to be formally appointed for litigation purposes.

 • Parents must act in the child’s best interests and ensure that settlement funds are used appropriately.